xUhEngwAng/912-notes/words.md

 > (adj)shared or made by every member of a group or society.</br>
 > (n)A collective is a business or farm which is run, and often owned, by a group of people.

-	- a collective devision made by all board members.
+	- a collective decision made by all board members.
 	- our collective responsiblity for the environment

 + morale